MicrosoftDocs/biztalk-docs/his/core/lua-programmer-s-security-guide2.md

 manager: "anneta"
 ---
 # LUA Programmer&#39;s Security Guide
-The following topics discuss security as it applies to the LUA section of the [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] SDK.
+The following topics discuss security as it applies to the LUA section of the Host Integration Server SDK.

 ## About LUA security for developers
  LUA presents a simple API that enables programmatic control over the SNA messages.
 LUA has a simple structure, but exposes a complex data stream, that associated with SNA messages.